matteobombelli/blackjack-vs-ai/README.md

 ### Gamma Reward Decay
 As the model is trained each episode, it accumulates an average reward moving backwards in time throughout the episode.
 The gamma (γ) function defines how much long-term rewards should be devalued compared to short term rewards.

-γ usually lies between 0-1
+γ usually lies between 0-1.

-As a blackjack hand is won only through the final outcome, as such long term outcomes are very important to the weighting of a reward.
+A blackjack hand is won only through the final outcome, as such long term outcomes are very important to the weighting of a reward.

 Thus, γ = 1 was used.